WarfareTeam/Bannerlord.Warfare/FEATURES.md

 •Mercenaries do not go to war independently.
 •Hired mercenaries can be added to armies by the faction leader without influence cost.
 •Hiring clan immediately adds a hired mercenary into their army for no cost (one-time), even if they aren't the leader of said army.
-TODO:
-•Add remaining contract time to the Mercenary panel.
-•Factions should be less inclined to horde troops - especially in peacetime - in order to pay for mercenaries in wartime.
-•Mercenaries should not declare wars on factions over time, currently they do for unknown reasons but do not on game start as intended.
-FIXED:
-•Mercenaries are too cheap, making wars easy in an established kingdom.
-Possible fixes could be adding a higher cost for contracting (2.5x?) or an additional cost to call to army.
-Fixed by allowing only a kingdom leader to call mercenaries to their army without an influence cost.
-Gold costs were not changed.

-Prisoners Overhaul
-TODO:
-•Prisoners should disperse back to enemy lord(s) when escaped, set free or ransomed.
-•Army & Party leaders should be able to surrender during battle and their party members would automatically rejoin them when dispersed from prison.
-INFO: This would be separate from OrderWOPower's Surrender Tweaks in that the surrendering would happen DURING a battle, once the other side comes to a realization they cannot win.

 Miscellaneous
 •Includes two commands to check remaining party food (/campaign.party_food [HeroName]) and hero gold (/campaign.hero_gold [HeroName])